vishrut4306/life-skills-track/TinyHabits.md

 - Whenever I am feeling hungry, I could opt for more healthy food options.
 - While passing by the food market, on my way back home if I have the urge to eat junk food, one thing I can do is to remind myself of the harms of it and mold myself into the identity of a healthy person.
-- Lastly, the way our mind works is that whenever it feels low, it tries to get an immediate sense of satisfaction by indulging in a pleasure state, thereby eating junk food, which is good in taste but bad for health.
+- Lastly, the way our mind works is that whenever it feels low, it tries to get an immediate sense of satisfaction by indulging in a pleasurable state, thereby eating junk food, which is good in taste but bad for health.
 So dealing with low or negative emotions will fix the problem at its origin.